About our company

 The summer of 2016 turned out to be a hot one.
 Luckily Adriaan Van den Hoof brought in a refreshing gust of wind with his new refreshing daily game show: SWITCH.
 The quiz show came to stay: in the summer of 2019 the fourth season aired on één.
-Meanwhile a second and third season of Keep Calm! aired and the fifth season of Winteruur recently aired on Canvas.
+Meanwhile a second and third season of Keep Calm! was aired and the fifth season of Winteruur recently aired on Canvas.
 From now on you can also read all texts of Winteruur in the Winteruuralmanac, a tear-off calendar that will be available in stores from the beginning of October.

 In 2017 the team within Panenka has been working hard to produce and create more quality-driven television programs.
 Over Water, a ten episode fiction series by Tom Lenaerts and Paul Baeten Gronda, kicked off this new wave in the beginning of 2019.
 Season 2 is now available.
 Meanwhile, we've had a great laugh making Taboo with Flemish comedy darling Philippe Geubels.
 Season 2 is coming up at the begin of 2021 and a remake is already running in Australia.
 Our latest darling, Therapy, an eight-part series that peeks into the intimate space of therapists and their clients, premiered in the beginning of 2019 and the second season will run in the autumn of 2020.